Generic Name: buprenorphine transdermal (skin patch) (BUE pre NOR feen)

 Follow all directions on your prescription label.
 Buprenorphine can slow or stop your breathing.
 Never use buprenorphine in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Buprenorphine may be habit-forming, even at regular doses.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
+Never share buprenorphine transdermal with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away buprenorphine transdermal is against the law.

 The skin patch is for use only on the skin.
 Do not allow the medicine to come into contact with your eyes, nose, mouth, or lips.